solarslurpi/GrowBuddies/docs/sphinxLearnings.md

 ```
 rst2myst convert ../rst-test-files/* .
 ```
+## Record Screen Gifs
+This isn't from Sphinx.
+However, it seems superuseful. _[LICEcap](https://www.cockos.com/licecap/) can capture an area of your desktop and save it directly to .GIF_
 ## Cross-Linking Between Sphinx Docs

 Where the link is use \{ref\}\`Custom title \<anchor name\>\`.
 Before the m(H1, H2...)
 Heading, use `(anchor name)=` .